Erdos-Team-DaVinci/bird-classifcation/README.md

 ![chickid_logo](https://user-images.githubusercontent.com/90373346/172003264-b1015d19-24bf-4304-a24a-7e4935ae61e6.jpeg)

-We develoyed our VGG-16 model in a prototype app [*ChickID*](https://share.streamlit.io/erdos-team-davinci/bird-classifcation/main/app/app_test.py) via Stlearmlit.
-The user can select any of demo images with different process levels and test images that the model has never trained before, or upload their own images to see how the model would predict it.
+With our VGG16 model, we developed a user-friendly prototype app [*ChickID*](https://share.streamlit.io/erdos-team-davinci/bird-classifcation/main/app/app_test.py) via Stlearmlit.
+The user can select any demo images with different preprocess levels and our test image set that the model had never trained or upload their photographs to see how the model would predict it.
 The output of this web app includes the top species prediction.

 ![RUBY THROATED HUMMINGBIRD_app](https://user-images.githubusercontent.com/90373346/172029212-c2b41d81-86ac-4c3f-86b4-432b747966c6.jpg)